-If you have any questions, concerns, feedback, please let us know on our forums.
+If you have any questions, concerns, feedback, please let us know at our OpenTok Community.

 For details on the OpenTok.js API, see the OpenTok.js library reference.

 64 bit support for the OpenTok Plugin for Internet Explorer — The OpenTok Plugin for Internet Explorer now supports in 64-bit mode).
 For information on testing your app with the OpenTok Plugin for Internet Explorer, see Developing with the OpenTok Plugin.

 Discontinued support for Internet Explorer 8 — We have discontinued support for IE 8 in the OpenTok plugin for Internet Explorer.